acb17rmh/cfp_project/README.md

 # cfp_project

-> A final year dissertation project exploring the extraction of information from Call for Papers.
+> A final year dissertation project exploring the extraction of information from 'Call for Papers' emails.

 ## Table of Contents